Microsoft Entra B2B collaboration invitation redemption

 Invitation redemption flow

-When a user clicks the Accept invitation link in an invitation email, Azure AD automatically redeems the invitation based on the redemption flow as shown below:
+When a user selects the Accept invitation link in an invitation email, Microsoft Entra ID automatically redeems the invitation based on the redemption flow as shown below:

-Azure AD performs user-based discovery to determine if the user already exists in a managed Azure AD tenant.
-(Unmanaged Azure AD accounts can no longer be used for redemption.)
-If the user’s User Principal Name (UPN) matches both an existing Azure AD account and a personal MSA, the user is prompted to choose which account they want to redeem with.
+Microsoft Entra ID performs user-based discovery to determine if the user already exists in a managed Microsoft Entra tenant.
+(Unmanaged Microsoft Entra accounts can no longer be used for the redemption flow.)
+If the user’s User Principal Name (UPN) matches both an existing Microsoft Entra account and a personal MSA, the user is prompted to choose which account they want to redeem with.

-If an admin has enabled SAML/WS-Fed IdP federation, Azure AD checks if the user’s domain suffix matches the domain of a configured SAML/WS-Fed identity provider and redirects the user to the pre-configured identity provider.
+If an admin has enabled SAML/WS-Fed IdP federation, Microsoft Entra ID checks if the user’s domain suffix matches the domain of a configured SAML/WS-Fed identity provider and redirects the user to the pre-configured identity provider.

-If an admin has enabled Google federation, Azure AD checks if the user’s domain suffix is gmail.com or googlemail.com and redirects the user to Google.
+If an admin has enabled Google federation, Microsoft Entra ID checks if the user’s domain suffix is gmail.com, or googlemail.com and redirects the user to Google.

 The redemption process checks if the user has an existing personal MSA.
 If the user already has an existing MSA, they'll sign in with their existing MSA.